SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 - p1: bucket
 	- Bucket has a hole in it,
 		- not actually putting out the fire.
-It is an idea of a bucket devoid of the context of the hole
+It is an idea of a bucket devoid of the context of the hole (real world)
-		- wonderful method for colonialism
+		- wonderful metaphor for colonialism
 			- pretending to help, but not actually
 			- goes and punishes a native,
 			- justifying hurt and exploitation with the guise of the savior